monk31/wifi_lattice/README.md

   CAUTION : if you are a fpga machx02 256 until 2000, you can use esp32 wroom-32
             else use esp32 wrover with spi ram

-usage

-to know the adress ip local use a command

-- nmap -sP 192.168.4.*

-in main.py, set your WIFI_SSID, WIFI_PASS and your deviceId (see const.py)

-after set the command netcat 192.168.4.x  241 < demo.jed